 James Ellroy’s thoughtful and appreciative note on the late Curtis Hanson in Variety sent me back to take another look at the adaptation of L.A.
 Confidential.
 It’s a very good movie, especially good for the era, but not worthy of inclusion in the pantheon.
 The movie attempts to invoke gritty crime films from the Seventies and the film noir from the Forties but inevitably offers a homogenized product from the Nineties.

-I admit my criticism is mostly informed by my admiration of the book, which remains one of Ellroy’s finest achievements.
+This criticism is informed by my admiration of the book, which remains one of Ellroy’s finest achievements.

 SPOILER WARNING: I’m about to give away all the surprise plot twists for both book and movie.

 The very first scene in the book stars Buzz Meeks in a massive shootout at a hotel, which Meeks doesn’t survive:

 Dudley Smith stepped through flames, dressed in a fire department greatcoat.
 Meeks saw his suitcase – ninety-four grand, dope – over by the mattress.
 “Dud, you came prepared.”

 “Like the Boy Scouts, lad.
 And have you a valediction?”

 Suicide: heisting a deal Dudley S. watchdogged.
 Meeks raised his guns; Smith shot first.
 Meeks died – thinking the El Serrano Motel looked just like the Alamo.

 “Alamo”: a massive shootout is indeed a trope of the classic Western, usually taking place at the end of the movie, which Ellroy subverts by placing at the beginning of his story.
 It also subverts the idea of a conventional whodunit, as Ellroy tells us right away that Dudley Smith is a villain.